- Amsterdam lawyer: severance payment and settlement agreement according to Dutch Law

 - Post-contractual items

 - Final discharge.

 An important provision in the Dutch settlement agreement relates to the ‘transition compensation’ (statutory severance payment, redundancy compensation or dismissal compensation).
 The transition compensation should compensate employees for their loss of earnings and costs such as costs for scholing or outplacement.
 This is available to all employees who have an employment contract that lasted for two years ore more.
 The amount of a transition compensation is calculated using a formula based on:

 - how long the employee has worked for the employer (length of service)

 - monthly pay (gross monthly salary) including holiday allowance.

 The transition payment is capped at € 77,000, unless the employee’s salary exceeds that amount.
 Our Dutch attorney in Amsterdam can calculate your transition compensation (financial package).
 If our legal expert advises that the money offered is insufficient, we will negotiate on your behalf to ensure a fair compensation is paid.
 The transition compensation is considered to be wage subject to wage tax/national insurance contributions and the income-related healthcare insurance contribution.

-Employees over fifty who have been working for more than 10 years for an employer, are entitled to deviant transitional regulation.
+Employees over fifty who have been working for more than 10 years for an employer, were until 2020 entitled to deviant transitional regulation.